Yellow-Dog-Man/ssimulacra2/README.md

 The bash script `build_ssimulacra2_from_libjxl_repo` can be used to fetch the code and compile only what is needed for SSIMULACRA 2.

+## Shared Library

+Edits have been made by ProbablePrime(YDMS), to expose SSIMULACRA 2 as a shared library suitable for C# Interop.

+Build edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
+This were mostly focused on CMakeLists.txt.